Karl Roe, VP Services and Cloud at Nuvias, looks ahead to the next 12 months in the cloud

 The multi-cloud application long tail will just get longer

-Cloud-based DevOps tools such as GitHub and CloudBees, are helping to drive faster apps and services development for the masses via the cloud.
+Cloud-based DevOps tools like GitHub, are helping to drive faster apps and services development for the masses via the cloud.
 In the same way as we access applications and micro services on our mobile phones, we’ll be able to access enterprise applications hosted on the cloud.

 This long tail of micro applications and services is destined to grow and become the way we access software and services.
 It’s important to ensure your network is up to supporting the increased load.
-Network optimisation solutions are available from companies like Riverbed, Gigamon and SD-WAN vendor Versa.
+Network optimisation solutions are available from companies like Riverbed and SD-WAN vendor Versa Networks.